-The Mission: The purpose of the Salesian High School Math Leaders Program is to seek and place high performing students in the comprehensive study of math, science and technology, with the goal of admission to some of America’s most prestigious colleges and universities.
+The Salesian High School Math Leaders Program aims to identify and place high-performing students in the comprehensive study of math, science and technology, with the goal of admission to some of America’s most prestigious colleges and universities.
 Research from the National Center for Education Statistics shows that young adults with bachelor’s or higher degrees in the fields of science, technology, engineering, and mathematics (STEM) tend to have more positive economic outcomes, such as higher median earnings, than do those with degrees in non-STEM fields.

 Selected students will: